 The irregularly shaped site had board-room and offices fronting onto Clarence Place at the north.
 This was flanked by a dispensary and vagrant's ward to the east and a wash-house to the west.
 Women's accommodation was at the west of the internal yard, at the south of which were the kitchen and Master's quarters.
 Men's wards, a school and infirmary lay at the east.
 A stone-breaking yard was situated to the south of the site.

 By 1939, the workhouse had become Clarence House hostel and casual wards.
 It is understood that that buildings may have been demolished following bombing in the Second World War.
 Housing now stands on the iste.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Devon Heritage Centre, Great Moor House, Bittern Road, Sowton Exeter EX2 7NL.
-Virtually no records survive.
+Virtually no local records survive.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.